ZvoneK99/ZvoneK99/README.md

 👋 Hi there!
 I am Zvonimir, a third-year student of
    Computer Science at the Faculty in Mostar.

-🌱 I’m currently learning React + NextJS,
+🌱 I’m currently learning ASP.NET
-   focusing on frontend development.

 ⚡ I enjoy working with technologies like HTML, CSS, JavaScript,
-   React, and NextJS to build engaging and user-friendly applications.
+   React, and ASP.NET to build engaging and user-friendly applications.